malerba118/react-delta/README.md

 #### Parameters

-* **`value`**: **required** - a value to watch across renders.
+* **`value`**: **required** - a variable to observe across renders.
 * **`options`**: **optional [default { deep: false }]**
-  - **`deep`**: a boolean indicating whether to use deep equality when comparing current value to previous value.
+  - **`deep`**: a boolean indicating whether to use deep equality when comparing the current value to the previous value.

 #### Returns
-If the watched value has changed between the current and the previous render, a delta object is returned.
+If the observed variable has changed between the current and the previous render, a delta object is returned.
 If nothing has changed, then `null` is returned.

 #### Usage